kohesive/injekt/README.md

 val other: SomeOtherSingleton = localScope.get()
 ```

-Or using the same model as `InjektMain` create a descendent of `InjektScopedMain` that overrides function `fun InjektRegistrar.registerInjectables() { ... }`, allowing you to import other modules as well.
+Or using the same model as `InjektMain` create a descendent of `InjektScopedMain` that overrides function `fun InjektRegistrar.registerInjectables() { ... }`, if you prefer to be consistent with modules.
 For example:

 ```
 class MyActivityModule: InjektScopedMain(InjektScope(DefaultRegistrar())) {
     override fun InjektRegistrar.registerInjectables() {
         // override with local value
         addSingletonFactory { NotLazy("Freddy") }
-        // import other registrations
+        // import other registrations from defined modules importModule(OtherModuleWithPrepackagedInjektions)
-        importModule(OtherModuleWithPrepackagedInjektions)
         // delegate to global scope:
         addSingletonFactory { Injekt.get<SomeOtherSingleton>() }